I wanted a controller specifically made for racing sim games, with force feedback like on the big expensive sim racing wheels, so I made one.

-This worked surprisingly well, for a motor welded to a joystick, it was an instant success if we ignore the extreme inefficiency/power consumption/generated heat of that motor working in a stalled state and the overall low torque.
+Pretty much just glued the output shaft of a brushed motor to the left X joystick axis.
+This worked surprisingly well, for a motor welded to a joystick axis, it was an instant success if we ignore the extreme inefficiency/power consumption/generated heat of that motor working in a stalled state and the overall low torque.

-The second iteration was based on a servo, it should address the lack of torque and inefficiency of the first design.
+The second iteration was based on a servo as the thing that was driving the joysticks X axis, it addressed the lack of torque and inefficiency of the first design.
 Also, the original servo motor was replaced with a coreless motor to make the back driving as smooth as possible.

-Torque wasn’t a problem anymore, but the road details and other high-frequency forces were lost in the spaces between gear teeth, only low-frequency details would come through, no good!
+While torque wasn’t a problem anymore, the road details and other high-frequency forces were lost in the backlash between gear teeth, only low-frequency details would come through.